 "Who is in the court?" the king asked.
-By divine providence at that moment, Haman had just entered the outer courtyard of the royal palace, in order to speak to the king about having Mordecai hanged on the gallows he had prepared for him.
+At that moment, Haman had just entered the outer courtyard of the royal palace, in order to speak to the king about having Mordecai hanged on the gallows he had prepared for him.
+The king's enquiring at that time about who is present in the courtyard highlights the extraordinary, divinely orchestrated timing of the events.